A Journalist’s Diary: India to Canada Amidst the Pandemic

 Journalists who can write/ already write about scientific or technical subjects also have an advantage in the labour market.

+All occupations available in the Canadian labour market are classified as per a 4-digit unique code, as per the National Occupational Classification (NOC).
 Below is an illustrative list of designations that a person can apply for in Canada:

 - Book reviewer

 Do a thorough research before you apply.
 Lower Mainland and Vancouver Island regions in B.C rank amongst the highest in terms of employing the majority of journalists.